pretix/pretix/doc/api/resources/orders.rst

        Specifically, this endpoint currently

-       * does not validate if products are active or if they're only to be sold in a specific time frame
+       * does not validate if products are only to be sold in a specific time frame

        * does not validate if the event's ticket sales are already over or haven't started